hyi96/TaskApp/docs/features.md

 - **Daily Autocomplete** — When a daily's activity timer crosses the autocomplete threshold, a toast notification confirms the completion and shows the gold earned.

-Notifications are best-effort and only available on Windows.
-On other platforms, the notification call is a no-op.
+Notifications are best-effort and **Windows-only** — they use the `Microsoft.Toolkit.Uwp.Notifications` library and are guarded by an `OperatingSystem.IsWindows()` check.
+On non-Windows platforms the notification call is a silent no-op; all other functionality works normally.